liballeg/allegro5/README_android.txt

 Start Android Studio.

+Note: Alternatively, you can read the next section on how to copy one of the Allegro examples as a template gradle project.
+Then edit any of the files mentioned below with any text editor instead of in Android Studio and run ./gradlew instead of rebuilding from within the IDE.
+Android Studio itself is not required for any of the steps - it just is usually more convenient to use when porting a game to Android.

 On the welcome dialog, select "Start a new Android Studio project".

 On the "Create Android Project" screen, make sure to check the